Kashu Shankhwar

 Faqs

 Children can be introduced to good touch and bad touch concepts as early as 2–3 years of age.
 At this stage, they can understand basic body safety rules and personal boundaries.
-Early awareness plays an important role in how to protect children from abuse.
+Early awareness plays an important role in protecting children from abuse.

 To explain good touch and bad touch, use simple and clear language.
 Tell your child that a safe touch feels comfortable, while an unsafe touch may feel confusing or uncomfortable.
-This is an important step in how to teach body safety to kids.
+This is an important step in teaching body safety to kids.

 Examples of good touch and bad touch for kids include safe gestures like a hug from parents, while unsafe touch includes touching private parts or forcing physical contact.
 Teaching these examples helps children understand personal safety for children.